Application of a polynomial sieve: beyond separation of variables: Introduction

 \subsection{Acknowledgements}

 The authors thank T. Browning for suggesting the application of the polynomial sieve to smooth coverings and for useful discussions, and J. Lyczak for many helpful remarks.
-In addition, the authors thank P. Salberger for suggesting a strategy to prove Proposition \ref{prop_G_no_linear}, and for helpful remarks on an earlier version of this manuscript.
+In addition, the authors thank P. Salberger for suggesting a strategy to prove Proposition \ref{prop_G_no_linear}, and both Salberger and an anonymous referee for helpful remarks on an earlier version of this manuscript.
+The authors credit ChatGPT with expository edits to the last two paragraphs of \S \ref{sec_intro_poly_sep}.